krpc/krpc2/README.md

 ## Building on Windows

  * [Install Bazel](https://bazel.build/install/)
+   * Ensure you install MSYS2 to C:\tools\msys64 NOT the default path
    * If your user directory contains spaces, the build may not work.
 If this is the case, create a file called `%ProgramData%/bazel.bazelrc` containing the following:
      ```